 Verdict – 5/10, The Dodocool’s are honestly subpar when it comes to sound quality.
 I’m sure plenty will enjoy their thumping bass but above that, the Dodocool’s really provide no more insight than a regular dollar store earphone.
 Their large soundstage does a good job on films and games but directional cues are muddied and generally inaccurate.
 Their saving grace will inevitably be their metal build and stable fit which is arguably more important for non-discerning listeners.
 At a modest $25, I can excuse some of these faults and they do work for gaming in a pinch though the DA131 is not an earphone I can widely recommend.

-The Dodocool 3D Earphones are available from Amazon for $25 USD, please see the link below for the most updated pricing, availability and configurations:
+The Dodocool 3D Earphones are available from Amazon (US) for $25 USD, please see my affiliate link for the most updated pricing, availability and configurations.